 The 5 Main Aims of First Aid

-First aiders are usually not medical professionals.
-Their job is to make sure that a patient is in a stable condition until the ambulance arrives.
+First-aiders are usually not medical professionals.
+Their job is to make sure that a patient is in stable condition until the ambulance arrives.
 In case the patient is in a critical condition, the first aider focuses more on preserving life rather than providing care to the patient.

 This means that if a patient is bleeding severely, the first aid should be to end the bleeding prior to the arrival of the ambulance rather than stitching the wound.
 This will prevent the condition from worsening and the creation of more health problems.